HMorrison/meren.github.io/_posts/anvio/2018-07-09-anvio-snakemake-workflows.md

 ### All against all mode

-The default behaviour for this workflow is to create a contigs database for each _group_ and map (and profile, and merge) the samples that belong to that _group_.
+The default behavior for this workflow is to create a contigs database for each _group_ and map (and profile, and merge) the samples that belong to that _group_.
 If you wish to map all samples to all contigs, use the `all_against_all` option in the config file:

 ```
     "all_against_all": true